3 Weeks in Thailand Itinerary

 When is the best time to go to

-You should remember that December to February is the busiest time in Thailand.
-This means that hotels get booked up quickly the prices are a little higher.
+During the busiest time, hotels get booked quickly, and prices are a little higher.
 The crowds are also much larger.

 Are 3 weeks enough in Thailand